Installation Walkthrough

 Console Serial:

-Controls whether or not the serial console should be enabled on the target installation.
+Controls whether the serial console will be enabled on the target installation.
 Toggles between enabled and disabled.

 Console Type: